Aaronontheweb/node-bootcamp/sessions/hour1/04_javascript-primer/readme.md

 ```

 ## Objects
-- "special" variable that can have properties
+Objects in JavaScript are "special" variables that can have extensible properties.

-- create by using keyword new on a function
+- Typically you create an object using keyword 'new' on a function
-- use keyword this to reference properties explicitly inside functions
+- Use the 'this' keyword to reference properties explicitly inside functions

 ```JavaScript
 	function customerobject() {